all-in-one-of/snippets/HOU_DOP_FLIP.md

 Size sensitive, use units as meters.
 Time sensitive !!
 I don't know how and why

-`v`, `targetv`, or `force`
- Increasing the Particle Separation will lower the resolution, which will make your simulation faster to process
 ```md
 - OBJECT
 - PARTICLE VELOCITY